What We Do

-Though our building has been closed for most of 2020 as a precautionary response to coronavirus in our community, The Union has continued to support the arts and our city through our Radical HeARTS initiatives and the continued community service of our team members.
+Though our building remains closed as a precautionary response to coronavirus in our community, The Union has continued to support the arts and our city through our Radical HeARTS initiatives and the continued community service of our team members.

 2020 Program Highlights

 -Over 1,000 Art and Life Kits distributed to families in Union Youth Programming